enkidevs/curriculum/JavaScript/Ecmascript 2015/destructuring-assignments.md

 * `[10, 15], -7`
 * `[10, 15, -7], [10, 15, -7]`
 %exp
-X takes the first value in axes array and Y the second.
+x takes the first value in axes array and y the second.
 Then we print x and y.
 %
 ---